 - The Balmoral Hotel – £££££

 *Disclaimer: The above contains affiliate links.
 If you make a booking through the links, I may earn a small commission at no additional cost to you.
 This helps me, as a content creator, to continue delivering free content for you!

-If you’re staying in central, everything is generally accessible on foot.
+If you’re staying in central Edinburgh, everything is generally accessible on foot.
 Although do note that there might be quite a bit of uphill walks and plenty of stairs to climb.
 The bus network and tram system are very convenient as well should you want to either venture a bit outside of the city centre or let your legs take a break.

 What to do in Edinburgh (our 5-day itinerary)

-We spent a total of 5 days in the city and have spread out the activities quite a bit.
+We spent a total of 5 days in the city and spread out the activities quite a bit.
 You can totally squeeze everything into a weekend / 3-day itinerary.

 We arrived at Edinburgh Waverley station at around 4 pm due to a little train delay.
 Once we were out of the station, we grabbed a very quick bite and headed to our hotel, which is only a 5-minute walk away.
 After settling in and catching our breaths a little, we spent some time just casually walking around.

 The first place we hit up is the Royal Mile since it’s literally just there outside our doorstep.
-It runs through the heart of the city centre and connects the two royal residences (the Edinburgh Castle and the Palace of Holyrood House).
+It runs through the heart of the city centre and connects the two royal residences (Edinburgh Castle and the Palace of Holyrood House).
 Plenty of shops, restaurants and bars are located on this main street.

 Victoria Street & Grassmarket

 Then there is Victoria Street, a.k.a Diagon Alley if you’re a Harry Potter fan.
 It is the most photographed street in Edinburgh thanks to the way the cobbled street curves around the gentle slope and all the colourful shopfronts.
 And for Harry Potter fanatics, while Diagon Alley was shot in London in the movies, Victoria Street is said to be the real-life inspiration for J.K Rowlings.
 You will find plenty of references to Harry Potter here.